Todd Webb is chair and associate professor of the Department of History at Laurentian University.

 Member, M.A.
 Program in History

 ARTICLES: I am currently writing three articles dealing with the last major schism in British Wesleyan Methodism in 1849-54.
-The first makes the argument that the division in the British connexion was part of a global crisis in Wesleyan Methodism that affected the churches in Australia, Canada, and New Zealand; the second concentrates on an attempted murder that took place in the industrial village of Yeadon, just south of Leeds in Yorkshire, and its legal, religious, and social contexts; the third deals with the minister James Everett's use of biography as a factional weapon.
+The first makes the argument that the division in the British connexion was part of a global crisis in Wesleyan Methodism that affected the churches in Australia, Canada, and New Zealand; the second concentrates on an attempted murder that took place in the industrial village of Yeadon, just south of Leeds in Yorkshire, and its legal, religious, and social contexts; and the third discusses a ministerial sex scandal and its connections with the politics of the New Poor Law (1834).

 BOOK: These articles are laying the groundwork for a large-scale study of a major crisis in British and transoceanic Wesleyanism, as well as other Anglo-American Protestant churches, during the mid-nineteenth century.